 *18mm (3/4″) are the most common but we can make up thicker or thinner or shorter or longer if you need.

-We can also produce proper dowels which are the same green Oak pushed through a dye to get smooth round cyclinders for a slightly different purpose joint.
-We don’t do an awful lot of them but if you need ’em.. we’ll make ’em!
+We can also produce proper dowels which are the same green Oak pushed through a dye to get smooth round cylinders for a slightly different purpose joint.
+We don’t do an awful lot of them but if you need ’em.. they guys’ll make ’em!

 Certification: Grown in Britain